 How do I install and activate Zend Optimizer?

-You can install and activate Zend Optimizer by running
+root user can install and activate Zend Optimizer with the

 This information applies to both upgrades and fresh installs.

 How do I change the maximum connections for HTTP?

 Change the value of the Max Clients setting in WHM's Global Configuration interface (Home >> Service Configuration >> Apache Configuration >> Global Configuration).